-It is clear from the face of the Petition that Mr. Patton did not file a direct appeal, and has not filed a state postconviction motion presenting all his claims to the state courts.
-He alleges he asked his attorney to file an appeal, and his attorney agreed to but never did.
-He also states he had no attorney to assist him.
-Petitioner's allegations regarding his attorney's failure to file an appeal and his not having an attorney do not establish that state court remedies are either unavailable or ineffective.
+It is clear from the face of the Petition that Mr. Patton did not file a direct appeal, and has not filed a state post-conviction motion.
+He alleges he tried to appeal by asking his attorney to file an appeal, and his attorney agreed to file an appeal even though he advised it would do no good.
+However, petitioner alleges his attorney never filed an appeal.
+Petitioner's allegations regarding his attorney's failure to file an appeal do not establish that state court remedies are either unavailable or ineffective.